 ALBANY, N.Y.
 Sept.
-14, 2020 — New York State United Teachers today congratulated veteran Long Island educator and teacher mentor Jennifer Wolfe on being named the 2021 New York State Teacher of the Year.
+13, 2022 — New York State United Teachers today congratulated United Federation of Teachers member William “Billy” Green, a master chemistry teacher in New York City, on being named the 2023 New York State Teacher of the Year by the state Board of Regents.

 New York State United Teachers is a statewide union with more than 600,000 members in education, human services and health care.
 NYSUT is affiliated with the American Federation of Teachers, the National Education Association and the AFL-CIO.